 By using secular media, we also teach our students how to parse the message they see and hear in secular media and compare it to the Bible's message.

-Good vs Evil, Heroes & Saviors, the Secret of Life, the Help of God (or gods), the Wages of Sin, Redemption ...these are universal themes read and seen throughout media.
-They are themes about which our student need the tools to understand how the Christian message differs.
-And yes, is often "hidden" between the lines and scenes for the Spirit to help us see.
+Good vs. Evil, Heroes & Saviors, the Secret of Life, the Help of God (or gods), the Wages of Sin, Redemption ...these are universal themes read and seen throughout media.
+They are themes about which our students need the tools to understand how the Christian message differs.
+And yes, it is often "hidden" between the lines and scenes for the Spirit to help us see.

 The Blessing of YouTube and DVD Players

 The rise of YouTube has made showing secular media clips so much easier.
-Not only are key scenes and songs being released by the publishers to YouTube, they are being posted there by fans.
-You'd think the publishers would be upset, but they aren't, and YouTube's licensing and advertising arrangements seem to be making it worth everyone's while.
-(Probably doesn't hurt that YouTube is owned by Google either.)
+Not only are key scenes and songs being released by the publishers on YouTube, they are being posted there by fans.
+You'd think the publishers would be upset, but most view any publicity is good publicity.
+YouTube's licensing and advertising revenue sharing also keep the movie companies happy.